Michael van Gerwen: 2007–2011

-Van Gerwen started at 88 in the PDC World Rankings.
 Although he was a BDO player he was eligible for certain PDC events in his home country, even before he switched to the PDC.
 This included the Open Holland in 2006, in which he took the title.
-He made his PDC debut on 20 January at the non-televised Stan James Players Championships in Gibraltar and beat Andy Hamilton before losing in the last 16 to fellow countryman Roland Scholten.
+He made his PDC debut on 20 January at the non-televised Players Championships in Gibraltar and beat Andy Hamilton before losing in the last 16 to Roland Scholten.
 In the second Players Championship the following day, he beat Raymond van Barneveld in the early rounds only to lose to Alan Warriner-Little in the quarter-finals.
-He followed up his victory over van Barneveld by beating 13 times World Champion Phil Taylor by 3 sets to 0 on the opening night of the Masters of Darts tournament.
-All three sets went to a deciding leg which van Gerwen clinched with 14, 12 and 12 darts.
-He went on to reach the semi-final of the tournament and achieved a perfect nine-dart finish against van Barneveld, but lost the match.
+He followed up his victory over Van Barneveld by beating 13-time World Champion Phil Taylor 3–0 in sets on the opening night of the Masters of Darts tournament.
+He went on to reach the semi-final of the tournament and achieved a nine-dart finish against Van Barneveld, but lost the match.

 His televised PDC debut came at the 2007 UK Open, where he lost in the last 32 to Colin Osborne.
-He failed to qualify for the 2007 Las Vegas Desert Classic and was defeated in round two of the World Matchplay in Blackpool by Ronnie Baxter 12–14, having been one leg from victory at 12–10.
-His first PDC World Championship saw him paired with Phil Taylor in 2008's first round; notably, he had one dart at double 12 to win the match and knock out the 13 time world champion.
-It would have ended Taylor's phenomenal record of reaching every PDC World Championship Final.
-Wayne Mardle did end Taylor's run in that year's quarter-finals.
+His first PDC World Championship saw him play Phil Taylor in 2008's first round; notably, he had one match dart to knock Taylor out.

-Van Gerwen ended his long wait for a tournament victory by beating his Dutch compatriot Vincent van der Voort 6–3 in the final of the Players Championship in Taunton on 11 April 2009 and earned him £6,000 towards the Order of Merit.
-Van Gerwen was defeated 6–4 by Arron Monk in the final of the inaugural PDC Under-21 World Championship during the 2011 PDC World Championship.
+Van Gerwen ended his long wait for a tournament victory by beating Vincent van der Voort 6–3 in the final of the Players Championship in Taunton on 11 April 2009.
+Van Gerwen was defeated 6–4 by Arron Monk in the final of the inaugural PDC Under-21 World Championship.